WorldClimate/ClimatePlatform/README.md

 npm run dev
 ```

-Data generated from our projection API is currently stored in source as JSON data.
+Data generated for Location pages is from a combination of historical CSV files and project data from our climate data API is currently stored in source as JSON data.
 Data Generation code can be found in the [Data Wrangling](https://github.com/WorldClimate/DataWrangling) repo

+We would like to move over to dynamic data generation for everything eventually.
+This dynamic retrieval is currently hosted as a python API with the source code located in the [ClimateRiskAI](https://github.com/biotic-labor/ClimateRiskAI) repo.
+This codebase powers the /report generation on the website.